cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

 ## Startup, liveness and readiness probes

-The startup and liveness probe relies on `pg_isready`, while the readiness probe checks if the database is up and able to accept connections using the superuser credentials.
+The startup and liveness probes rely on `pg_isready`, while the readiness probe checks if the database is up and able to accept connections using the superuser credentials.

 The readiness probe is positive when the Pod is ready to accept traffic.
-The liveness probe controls when to restart the container immediately after the startup probe interval.
+The liveness probe controls when to restart the container once the startup probe interval has elapsed.

 !!!
 Important
-    The liveness and readiness probes will report a failure if the probe command fails three times with a 10-seconds interval between each check.
+    The liveness and readiness probes will report a failure if the probe command fails three times with a 10-second interval between each check.

 The liveness probe detects if the PostgreSQL instance is in a broken state and needs to be restarted.
 The value in `startDelay` is used